livingdocsIO/documentation/content/reference-docs/server-configuration/indexing/custom-index.md

   // see: /reference-docs/server-configuration/indexing/publication-index
   documentPublicationIndexEnabled: true, // default: true

+  clusters: [{handle: 'default', node: 'http://elasticsearch:9200'}]

   // A custom index can be registered here
   // The live indexing hooks call every custom index and handle them
-  customIndexes: [
+  customIndexes: [{
-    {
-      // required
-      // --------

-      // used as identifier e.g. for the background indexing via CLI
+    // Used as index identifier in the API's and CLI
     handle: 'my-custom-publication',

     // file to define the mapping and the transformation of the documents
     indexInitializationFile: require.resolve('../../app/search/my-custom-publication/init.js'),

-      // optional
-      // --------

     // The context is passed to the 'processBatch' and 'createBatches' function
     // With that it's possible to search/index documents based on the context
     context: {
-        project: 'myProjectHandle',
+      projectHandle: 'myProjectHandle',
-        channel: 'myChannelHandle',
+      channelHandle: 'myChannelHandle',
       documentType: 'page',
       contentType: 'regular',
       isPublished: true,
       myCustomField: 'hello world'
     },

     // When disabled, the index will be ignored for all operations
     enabled: true, // default: true

-      // Overwrite the alias pointing to your elastic index
+    // Define the alias pointing to your elastic index
-      // The default alias is the 'handle' (in this example - 'my-custom-publication')
+    // The default for the alias is the index.handle config (in this example - 'my-custom-publication')
-      alias: 'an-alias'
+    alias: 'an-alias',

-    }
-  ]
+    // In case you want to target a specific elasticsearch cluster, reference the specific cluster by handle.
+    // By default all clusters declared in elasticIndex.clusters are used as target.
+    clusters: ['default']
+  }]
 },
 ```